orourkedd/effects-as-data/README.md

 ### Pure Functions for Business Logic
 Third, define a pure function that `effects-as-data` can use to perform your business logic.
 This function coordinates your workflow.
 This function does a lot and would normally be difficult to test:
-* Reads user input.
+* Reads user input (a Github username).
-* Does a GET request to Github
+* Does a GET request to Github for the user's repositories.
-* Prints a user's repositories in a formatted list
+* Prints the user's repositories in a formatted list
 * Writes the user's repositories to a file.

 ```js